Good old Twitter Feed Widget is a free plugin for WordPress, developed by the Whiletrue.it staff to simplify publishing posts from a Twitter account.

 - Show/hide date

 - Optional “Read more” link, using custom text

 - Skip tweets containing certain text

 - UTF-8 coding

-Starting from the 2.0 release, the plugin is based on the new Twitter API version 1.1, and requires you to create a personal Twitter Application on the dev.twitter.com website.
+The plugin is based on the Twitter API version 1.1.
+In order to use it, you have to create a personal Twitter Application on the dev.twitter.com website.
 Within your Application, Twitter provides two strings: the Consumer Key and the Consumer Secret.
 You also need two other strings, the Access Token and the Access Token Secret, that you can get following this guide.
 Finally, enter all the Authorization string in the widget options box, along with your favorite display settings: your Twitter Widget is now ready and active!

 You can use the same Authorization strings for several widgets and multiple website.
 Just remember to store them in a safe place!

-You also need to enable the CURL and OPENSSL extensions in your PHP environment.
+You also need CURL and OPENSSL extensions enabled in your PHP environment.

-Download the plugin from the official WordPress website, clicking on the button:
+Download the plugin from the official WordPress repository:

-- The initial release of the plugin was based on previous work of Max Steel (Web Design Company, Pro Web Design Studios), which was based on Pownce for WordPress widget.
+- Some plugin code is based on work by Max Steel (Web Design Company, Pro Web Design Studios), Frank Gregor and Jim Durand.